cssgunc/carolinacupboard-inventory/README.md

 ### OpenShift setup ###

-One option is to use the Docker all-in-one launch as described in the [origins project](https://github.com/openshift/origins).
+One option is to use the Docker all-in-one launch as described in the [OpenShift Origin project](https://github.com/openshift/origin).

 ### The project ###